arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 This is a list of developer-oriented articles related to **Service Bus Topics**:

 - [How to Use Service Bus Topics/Subscriptions](http://aka.ms/Hz4ja5): will show you how to use Service Bus topics and subscriptions.
-The samples are written in C# and use the .NET API.
+The samples are written in C# and use .NET API.

 - [Creating Applications that Use Service Bus Topics and Subscriptions](http://aka.ms/U0fsy9): offers an introduction to the publish/subscribe capabilities offered by Service Bus topics.